DEliasVCruz/ZettlekastenNotes/umhf.md

 This operations also work directly on a `datetime` [index](./271q.md) objects without the need of the `dt` accessor

+This can be much better than doing direct row or column level operations since it can take advantage of [vectorization](./1c2p.md)

 ## Turn a datetime object into a generic time representation

 You can turn the elements of a `Series` that represent **datetime** objects